How It Works

-A bestseller for more than 25 years, the Personal Style Inventory (PSI) test and training workshop is an accurate, statistically reliable personality-style assessment.
-Based on Carl Jung's well-known personality theory, the PSI identifies deep-seated style preferences along four paired dimensions:
+Based on Carl Jung's well-known personality theory, the Personal Style Inventory identifies deep-seated style preferences along four paired dimensions:

 - Extroversion or Introversion

 - Perceiving or Judging

 The PSI makes it easy for people to "see" how they think, act, and feel.
 And with eyes wide open, you've taken the first step toward improving your organization's communication, team work, leadership, and interpersonal relationships.